emdb-empiar/ahds/README.rst

 	>>> amira_header.data_pointers.data_pointer_1.data_length
 	4014522

-This module consists of two main classes: ``ahds.header.AmiraHeader`` is the user-level class and ``ahds.header.Block`` which is a container class for a block of structured data from an Amira |reg| header.
+This module consists of two main classes: ``ahds.header.AmiraHeader`` is the user-level class and ``ahds.header.Block`` which is a container class for a block of structured data from an Amira (R) header.

-AmiraHeader has one constructor: ``AmiraHeader.from_file(fn, *args, **kwargs)`` which takes an Amira |reg| file by name and arguments and returns an ``AmiraHeader`` object with all attributes set as described above.
+AmiraHeader has one constructor: ``AmiraHeader.from_file(fn, *args, **kwargs)`` which takes an Amira (R) file by name and arguments and returns an ``AmiraHeader`` object with all attributes set as described above.
 Alternatively, one can use the initiator form to pass structured data directly: AmiraHeader(parsed_data) which returns an AmiraHeader object configured appropriately.

 * 	The raw data structured data is available as read-only property: AmiraHeader.raw_header